tundeadetunji/api-android-general_module/README.md

 <br />
 <br />
 <pre>
-import static com.inovationware.generalmodule.General.*;
+import static io.github.tundeadetunji.android.General.*;
-import static com.inovationware.generalmodule.Device.*;
+import static io.github.tundeadetunji.android.Device.*;
 </pre>

 To check if the device is connected to internet, for example: